-NAANTALI, Finland, June 25 (RIA Novosti) – Russian President Vladimir Putin reiterated on Tuesday that the rights of sexual minorities in Russia were not being violated in any way.
+AMSTERDAM, April 9 (RIA Novosti) - Russian President Vladimir Putin on Monday denied that the rights of gay people are being violated in Russia.

 “Sexual minority rights are not violated in Russia,” he said at a news conference after talks with Dutch Prime Minister Mark Rutte, adding that gay people enjoy the same rights and freedoms as other Russians.

 “I consider it necessary to defend the rights of sexual minorities, but… children are not born in same-sex marriages.
 Both Europe and Russia face problems of a demographic nature,” the Russian president said, adding that though demographic problems might be solved by encouraging migration, he would like Russia’s population to grow primarily as a result of a demographic boom “in the so-called titular ethnic groups: Russians, Tatars, Chechens, Bashkirs, Dagestanis and so on.”